 Education is an important factor in your Canada PR eligibility calculator.
 An applicant can get a maximum of 25 points in their Canada PR score in this category.
 Points are added based on your secondary institution (high school) diploma, and post-secondary education.
 This can be from within Canada or outside.

-For those who have a foreign diploma, degree or certificate need an Educational Credential assessment (ECA) report.
+Those who have a foreign diploma, degree, or certificate need an Educational Credential Assessment (ECA) report.
 This is added to your Canada immigration score calculator.
 ECA validates your education for immigration purposes.
-One can always get a higher education degree or diploma, so that the IRCC points calculator adds more points to your immigration profile.
+One can always get a higher education degree or diploma so that the IRCC points calculator adds more points to your immigration profile.
 Even if you have a diploma which is unrelated to your current field of work, you can still get points via the Canada PR score calculator.

 A maximum of 15 points are calculated in the Canada PR score according to the work experience.
 The Canadian immigration points calculator adds these points for the total number of years spent working full-time on a paid job (equivalent to 30 hours/week).

 The skill types are classified according to the National Occupational Classification (NOC) for Canada.
 Selection factor points are added to the Canada immigration calculator if you worked in Canada or abroad for an employer, or worked while you were studying.